Frequently Asked Questions

 - Alignment to one (or more) impact objective

 We will not invest directly in seed stage companies, only through venture funds.

 InBC will not be offering grants, loans and guarantees, short-term financing, investment into infrastructure or real estate projects.

 InBC will also not invest in distressed businesses or illegal industries.
 The full list of exclusions is available in our Investment Policy Statement.

-Over time, InBC will consider additional investment models.
+Over time, InBC will consider additional investment types.